open-learning-exchange/open-learning-exchange.github.io/pages/internorientation.md

 You will now have the ability to review, close, and merge pull requests and issues.
 ### Reviewing pull requests and issues
 One of your responsibilities as an intern is to review and help prospective interns with their issues / pull request on open learning exchange.
 You can start a review by going to the files changed tab on a pull request.
 You can read more about [reviewing on Github here](https://help.github.com/articles/about-pull-request-reviews/).
 You should check for things such as:
+* [x] Check for issue number in pull request title
 * [x] Is there any unneeded files in the pull request?
 * [x] Did they make a branch for their patch?
 * [x] Does the pull request actually fix the issue?